Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: C: Analyzing the behavior of the results

 Starting from the high-density limit, fig.~\ref{fig:models_many_mu} shows our D3-D7 and pQCD results as functions of temperature for a range of baryon densities above those displayed in fig.~\ref{fig:zeta_func_T_approx}.
 We observe a consistent pattern, where the peak value of the viscosity decreases and moves to smaller temperatures with increasing density, although in the D3-D7 case the peak value appears to ultimately saturate.
 Interestingly, below the peak temperature the value of the bulk viscosity increases as a function of density in both cases, but this behavior reverses after the peak.
 The density dependence is also seen to become stronger at higher temperatures, with the viscosity bands being quite tightly bundled together at lower values of $T$ especially in the pQCD result.

 For pQCD, we are also able to compare our results with lower-order ones.
 This is done in fig.~\ref{fig:nlovsnnlo}, which shows our NNLO result together with a calculation where one only uses terms up to $\mathcal{O}(\alpha_s)$ in the weak-coupling expansion of the thermodynamic functions, including the mass correction of $\mathcal{O}(m_s^2)$ (``NLO''), as well as the leading-order (LO) result for non-interacting quarks.
-The NLO result is very similar to an existing NLO computation \cite{Sad:2007afd}, with small discrepancies arising due to the mass expansion scheme we use as well as the lack of a running coupling in \cite{Sad:2007afd}.
-The unnaturally narrow width of the NLO band in fig.~\ref{fig:nlovsnnlo} is a fairly typical trait of low-order perturbative results (see, e.g.,~\cite{Blaizot:2003iq}).
+The NLO result is very similar to an existing NLO computation \cite{Sad:2007afd}, with small discrepancies arising due to the mass expansion scheme we use as well as the lack of a running coupling in \cite{Sad:2007afd}. {One distinctive feature of these results is a clear increase in the renormalization-scale-related uncertainty at lower temperatures, which can be traced back to the logarithmically enhanced nFL corrections to the electroweak rate, visible in eq.~(\ref{eq:lambda1}).}